 Furthermore, some manufacturers use UF alternatives that release less formaldehyde, for example, phenol-formaldehyde.
 Others use resins with no formaldehyde, such as polyvinyl acetate.
 However, some might still release some harmful VOCs (volatile organic compounds).

 On the positive side, however, some environmentally conscious companies make eco-friendly MDF boards.
-A good example is CalPlant, a Californian-based company that makes rice-stalks MDF without formaldehyde or toxic VOCs.
-However, the list of such companies is very few.
+A good example is CalPlant, a California-based company that makes rice-stalk MDF without formaldehyde or toxic VOCs.
+However, the list of such companies is very short.

 So, if you are wondering whether all MDF contains formaldehyde, the answer is probably yes.
 The only difference is the amount of the toxic chemical contained, which depends on the country or region of manufacture.
 Only in a few cases will you find MDF boards that don’t contain formaldehyde.